whiteGloom/Crocoducks/README.md

 The mod does not require any additional libraries except Forge

-This version supports Minecraft 1.20.* Versions
+This version supports Minecraft 1.20.* versions